 - Students can earn up to 10 points for participation and attendance at University Residential Outreach Council (UROC) meetings (0.5 points per meeting).
 Students must appear in the meeting minutes/attendance roster.

 Service to the University

 The University recognizes the many different ways students can be involved within our community by working together for a common goal.
 This category allows Eastern faculty/staff to apply to have an experience earn points for students on a case by case basis.
-Applications are available at www1.easternct.edu/housing/forms/ and are due September 15th.
+Applications are available at www1.easternct.edu/housing/forms/.
 Requests are not guaranteed and will be based on the experience, the benefit to the University community, and the time commitment involved.
 Experiences in which a student receives any financial compensation are not eligible to be considered.

 New Spring Residential Students

 Students who enter housing in the spring semester will be given a package of points to account for the fact that they were not here during the fall semester.
 If they do not have a GPA because it is their first semester at Eastern, freshmen will be given a GPA of 2.8, and transfer students will be given a GPA of 3.0.
 The package of points is based on the average number of points earned in the fall for Housing educational and Housing community service programs.
 Lastly, students in this population will be credited for any Housing educational or Housing/CCE community service programs that they attend in the spring semester prior to the April 1 deadline.

 All current residential students who wish to live on campus for the following academic year must participate in the Room Selection process.
 During this process, eligible residential students will have the opportunity to match up with roommates/ suite mates and choose their fall housing using our online housing selection software.
 The rank order and participants’ pick time is based solely on